RachitSahu26/Crud-App/README.md

 Please refer to the [installation section](#installation) in this README for detailed instructions on how to set up and run the CRUD app on your local machine.

-## Usage

-The [usage section](#usage) provides a comprehensive guide on how to interact with the CRUD app.
-You'll find step-by-step instructions on creating, viewing, updating, and deleting data using the app's intuitive interface.

 ## Technologies Used

-The CRUD app is built using cutting-edge web development technologies, including:

-- Frontend: [Replace with your chosen frontend library (React, Angular, Vue.js, etc.)]
+- Frontend: [Replace with your chosen frontend library (React, Tailwind CSS, Fire Base, etc.)]
-- Backend: [Specify your backend technology, e.g., Node.js, Django, Ruby on Rails]
-- Database: [Indicate your preferred database system, e.g., PostgreSQL, MongoDB, MySQL]
-- [Other technologies and libraries used in the project]

 ## Contribution